ACI-F15-ORG/Live_Coding_04/readme.md

 #### 1. Learn an IDE

 Pick a live coding environments to learn and use.
-It can be a text based (Supercollider) or patching based (Pure Data) IDE.
+It can be a text based (like Supercollider) or patching based (like Pure Data) IDE.
 You can decide to perform solo or as a group.
 Practice!

 #### 2. Live Code